dasch-swiss/dsp-tools/docs/excel2xml-module.md

 #### The Special Properties of `<video-segment>` and `<audio-segment>`

 `<video-segment>` and `<audio-segment>` work differently than normal resources.
+Firstly, because they are knora-base resources that cannot be subclassed in the custom data model.
+So you can use them in your XML file without creating a resource class in your JSON file.
-Not only do they have a dedicated tag (i.e., different from `<resource>`), but their properties also have dedicated tags.
+Secondly, because they have a dedicated tag (i.e., different from `<resource>`), and their properties also have dedicated tags.

 Here's how you can create them in your Python script: